port-labs/ocean/README.md

 ![image](./assets/LifecycleOfIntegration.svg)

 ## Configuration
-The Integration Framework utilizes a `config.yaml` file for configuration.
-This file specifies the integrations to be used within an array.
-Each integration has a type and unique identifier, which are used during initialization to update Port accordingly.
+The Integration Framework utilizes a `config.yaml` file for its configuration.
+This file defines both the framework configuration and the integration configuration within it.
+Each integration is identified by its type and unique identifier, which are utilized during initialization to appropriately update Port.

 Example `config.yaml`:
 ```yaml